Fumohouse/fumohouse_web/markdown/rules/code_of_conduct.md

 ### Scope

-The code of conduct applies to all members of Fumohouse, and in all situations where a member is representing or contributing to Fumohouse.
+The code of conduct applies to all of your interactions with Fumohouse, its community, and its members.
-It may apply in rare cases to a member's private conduct or their public or off-platform behavior.
+It may be applied to private or off-platform conduct in extreme circumstances.

 ### Violations

 Violations of this code of conduct can be reported privately via Discord or via e-mail to `fumohouse [at] pm.me`.
 Your report may be discussed with trusted community members and the accused (to whatever level of detail comfortable).
-If there are reasonable doubts about your claims, a decision may take longer than expected, and punishment may be impossible.

 ### Enforcement

 Enforcement will be decided on a per-case basis.

-Context and precedent will be considered, but previous precedent may be overridden if necessary (in this case, enforcement will be less harsh).

 ### Changes

-Changes to this code can be made at any time, as indicated by the modify date of this page.
+Changes to this page can be made at any time, as indicated by the modify date.

-Added policies will not be applied retroactively.
-Removal of policies will.
+Added policies will not be applied retroactively, whereas removal of policies will.